Fuerteventura: Main sights

-At Cofete on the western side of Jandía a remote and imposing house – Villa Winter – looks out to sea across wide beaches.
-It was reputedly built by a Mr Winter on land given by Generalisimo Franco.
+At Cofete on the western side of Jandía, a remote and imposing house – Villa Winter – looks out to sea across wide beaches.
+It was reputedly built by Gustav Winter on land given by Generalisimo Franco.

 For a time, the beaches were home to a popular accidental attraction.
-On 18 January 1994 the United States Lines ocean liner SS American Star (former America, USS West Point, Australis) was beached in Playa de Garcey during a severe storm.
+On 18 January 1994, the United States Lines ocean liner SS American Star (formerly America, USS West Point, Australis) was beached in Playa de Garcey during a severe storm.
 Within a year, she broke in two and later lost her stern.
-By 2007 the rest of the severely deteriorated ship had collapsed onto her port side, gradually keeling over further and almost completely submerged.
+By 2007, the rest of the severely deteriorated ship had collapsed onto her port side, gradually keeling over further and almost completely submerged.
 By 2008–2012, most of the remains finally slipped below the surface.